 We thus need to make the tiles recursive: allowing any tile to be subdivided into a set of NxN smaller tiles (built following the same edge-matching rules) which adds up to N2 more points than the source tile.

-Recursiveness along with Progressiveness are the properties that will allow us achieving arbitrarily dark or light shades in the stippled image.
+Recursiveness along with Progressiveness are the properties that will allow us to achieve arbitrarily dark or light shades in the stippled image.

 Putting it all together

-The stippling algorithm based on Recursive Wang Tiles is based in the following steps:
+The stippling algorithm based on Recursive Wang Tiles is based on the following steps: